Sandstone Trail: Sights

-On the clearest of days sights such as the Liver Building and Anglican Cathedral in Liverpool and the Shell Stanlow Oil Refinery at Ellesmere Port can be seen from many different locations including Bickerton Hill.
+On the clearest of days sights such as the Liver Building and Anglican Cathedral in Liverpool and the Essar Stanlow Oil Refinery at Ellesmere Port can be seen from many different locations including Bickerton Hill.
 Other famous landmarks visible from the trail include the Jodrell Bank Observatory, which can be seen from Bulkeley Hill.

 Races

 For many years the Fire Service organised a full traverse of the trail in a day, enjoyed by walkers and runners.
 In May 2011 the event was revived by Helsby Running Club as an LDWA event.
 The current record for the full traverse is held by Duncan Harris of Chester Tri, in 4 hours, 10 minutes.
 The women's best time is held by Caroline Hall of Wirral AC, in 5:04.
 The full race deviates slightly from the official route of the Sandstone Trail by finishing at Frodsham Community Centre, located about 0.25 mile from the obelisk at the Bear's Paw, and shortening the route by just 0.1 mile.